tazama-lf/docs/Guides/slack-canvas-relay-guide.md

 Security model:

 - The Lambda Function URL is public (`AuthType: NONE`), but every request must carry a valid `X-Hub-Signature-256` HMAC computed with the shared webhook secret.
 Requests that fail verification are rejected with `401` before any processing.
-- The organization webhook fires for items on **all** projects in the organization.
-The Lambda drops events for any project other than the configured one (returned as `202` so GitHub records a successful delivery).
+- The organization webhook fires for items on **all** projects and for issues/comments in **all** repositories in the organization.
+The Lambda drops events unrelated to the configured project: `projects_v2_item` events carry the project node ID directly, while `issues`/`issue_comment` events trigger a GraphQL board-membership lookup (dropped events are returned as `202` so GitHub records a successful delivery).
 - Secrets (webhook secret, Slack bot token, GitHub PAT) are passed as `NoEcho` CloudFormation parameters into Lambda environment variables.
 They are encrypted at rest but visible to anyone with Lambda read access in the AWS account.

 ## 3. Current Deployment